 You are hereby informed that the Data Controller may process your data to provide you with information on its purposes and activity and in connection to developments, research and services in the scope of EUHubs4Data Project; manage your open call application form; signing you up to events relating the EUHubs4Data Project following your request; to answer your inquiries and provide you with all the information you have requested regarding the Project, the entities that are part of it and/or the services they offer which are included in the service catalogue.

-Your information will be kept for as long as it is necessary to answer and process your requests and, once this purpose has been fulfilled, blocked during the period in which any kind of liability may arise from the processing or the relationship established between the parties.
+Your information will be processed for as long as it is necessary to answer and process your requests and, once this purpose has been fulfilled, it will be kept blocked for the remaining term of the EUHubs4Data project and for five additional years and, at least, during the period in which any kind of liability may arise from the processing or the relationship established between the parties.
 Once the legal limitation period and these responsibilities have expired, the data will be deleted.

 4. DO WE DISCLOSE YOUR PERSONAL DATA TO THIRD PARTIES?

-The Data Controller, generally, will not disclose your personal data to third parties, except if legally required to do so or when required by a public authority, the justice administration, or law enforcement agencies in compliance with legal obligations applicable to us.
-If a communication to additional third parties became necessary, we would request your explicit consent beforehand.
+The Data Controller may disclose your personal data to third parties if legally required to do so or when required by a public authority, the justice administration, or law enforcement agencies in compliance with applicable legal obligations.

-Anyway, if you participate in any of the Open Calls in order to evaluate your application, your proposal will be submitted to an independent evaluator and, if you are applying as an SME or Start-up, it will also be sent to the DIHs whose experiments your proposal involve.
+Anyway, if you participate in any of the Open Calls in order to evaluate your application, your proposal will be submitted to an independent evaluator as well as to the EUHubs4Data’s Ethics Advisor (Universitat de Valencia) and, if you are applying as an SME or Start-up, it will also be sent to the DIHs whose experiments your proposal involve.

 If you are an SME or a Start-up who submits an inquiry regarding the service of a specific DIH, such inquiry, including the personal data it may contain, will be submitted the concerning DIH.